rjcooney/bananagrams/bananagrams-backend/README.md

 ```
 hostname:port:database:username:password
 ```
    For example:
 ```
 localhost:5432:bananagrams:postgres:password:
 ```
-5. Add system (or user) environment variables for the files created in the two previous steps, named `PGPASSFILE` and `PGSERVICEFILE`, respectively
+5. Add system (or user) environment variables pointing to the files created in the two previous steps, named `PGPASSFILE` and `PGSERVICEFILE`, respectively

 ## Starting the development server
 in the terminal...